-If you look at the decision solely from a pricing perspective, after digging through their complex pricing models you’ll find that both Azure and AWS are fairly competitive.
-You wouldn’t see any material pricing difference unless you are hosting a specialized application that one platform has a better model for.
-With that said, you really need to first take a close look at what applications and workloads you are looking to lift and determine which platform offers the most cost-effective feature set for your specific needs.
+After digging through their complex pricing models you’ll find that both Azure and AWS are fairly competitive.
+Unless you’re hosting a specialized application that one platform has a better model fo, you wouldn’t see much pricing difference.
+That said, you first need to take a close look at what applications and workloads you are looking to lift.
+From there, you can determine which platform offers the most cost-effective feature set for your specific needs.

 Amazon Web Services

 Some of AWS’ greatest strengths are also its weaknesses.
-Because of its vast array of service offerings, it can be very complex to price and deploy the cloud services you’re looking for, especially if you are just looking to lift your existing on-premise applications and workloads to the cloud to eliminate on premise servers and leverage the flexibility and disaster recovery benefits of the cloud.
+Because of its vast offerings, it can be very complex to price and deploy the cloud services you’re looking for.
+Especially if you are just looking to lift your existing on-premise applications and workloads to the cloud to eliminate on premise servers and leverage the flexibility and disaster recovery benefits of the cloud.

-While Microsoft was later to the game, they have caught up quickly and have also built out the infrastructure and cloud services necessary to be a major player in the market.
+While Microsoft was later to the game, they have caught up quickly.
+Microsoft has built out the infrastructure and cloud services necessary to be a major player in the market.
 Azure can now compete on a level playing field with AWS for all of the standard Infrastructure as a Service (IaaS) offerings such as compute, storage and networking resources and offer the same high availability and redundancy.
-While Azure doesn’t have as many integrated third-party offerings yet, its ability to integrate with everything else Microsoft can make for a very powerful solution for many organizations.
+Azure doesn’t have as many integrated third-party offerings yet.
+However, its ability to integrate with everything else Microsoft can make for a very powerful solution for many organizations.

-Azure is leveraging flexible licensing options such as software assurance benefits and subscription licensing to reduce the monthly costs of a cloud server by as much as 50%.
-With the ability to integrate cloud servers with Azure Active directory and single sign-on with Office 365 applications, customers can build fully integrated solutions in the Azure cloud that are easy for their users to access securely.
+Azure is leveraging flexible licensing options such as software assurance benefits and subscription licensing.
+This reduces the monthly costs of a cloud server by as much as 50%.
+It has the ability to integrate cloud servers with Azure Active directory and single sign-on with Office 365 applications.
+This allows customers to build fully integrated solutions in the Azure cloud that are easy for users to access securely.

-Azure also has the unique ability to offer hybrid solutions, allowing customers to move some of their workloads to the cloud and leave others on-premise, integrating them at the operating system and application level.
+Azure also has the unique ability to offer hybrid solutions.
+Customers can move some workload to the cloud and leave others on-premise, integrating at the operating system and application level.
 Add to that the ability to utilize Azure Site Recovery Services to replicate on-premise workloads to Azure and easily switch over to them in the event of a disaster, and you have a very powerful suite of solutions within the Azure cloud.
-However, like AWS, Azure’s offerings have become very complex and require in-depth research to price out and deploy the correct solution for your organization.
+However, like AWS, Azure’s offerings have become very complex.
+It requires in-depth research to price out and deploy the correct solution for your organization.

 Where to Begin